 We will continue to promote the business and clinical case for NHS occupational health services and support the development of OH specific education.

 Association also brings benefits in terms of advance knowledge of policy changes and members are briefed on these changes through the monthly e-bulletin and web site.
 The Network Chair briefs members on developments through a personal message each month in the e-bulletin [see below].

 Occupational health is changing.
 There is more focus on the management of long term conditions for people at work, greater links with public health and a move towards employee health and wellbeing programmes.
 Increasingly we are being asked to develop the services we provide and our ways of working.

 The Network will continue to assist members with this evolving agenda by proactively sharing information and best practice.

 The Network website is continually used by commissioners who are seeking occupational health providers.
 A search mechanism enables commissioners to search Network members, find their local service provider and make contact.

-Access to the acclaimed Network annual conference
+A free place at the acclaimed Network annual conference

 Pre-publication access to Research Plus

 Research Plus is published by the @ Work Partnership on a bi-monthly basis in Occupational Health [@ Work] magazine.
 Research Plus is funded by BOHRF and signposts original research and systematic reviews from a wide range of publications.
 Members are sent Research Plus, in the month before the open publication of the magazine.